hn-yu/hn-yu/README.md

 I'm open to ideas, both theoretical and experimental.
 If you want to collaborate with me, please send me a **long** email.

-> I apologize for such a long letter.
-I didn't have time to write a short one. - Blaise Pascal
+> Please forgive the long letter; I didn't have time to write a short one. - Blaise Pascal